 Fear of rejection phobia can be very difficult for those who suffer from it.
 A phobia is nothing more than an extreme, irrational fear.

-Sometimes taking something, especially anxiety-producing ideas, out of context, make them easier to understand.
-So let me tell you about my worst fear as a child: The Tokolshe
+Sometimes taking something, especially anxiety-producing ideas, out of context, makes them easier to understand.
+So let me tell you about my worst fear as a child: The Tokoloshe.

 The Tokoloshe, in Zulu mythology, is a dwarf-like goblin of enormous malevolent power.
 An evil spirit used by witches to cause trouble for people.